Party of Rights

-The Party of Rights (Stranka prava) was a Croatian nationalist political party in Kingdom of Croatia-Slavonia and later in Kingdom of Serbs, Croats and Slovenes.
+The Party of Rights (Stranka prava) was a Croatian nationalist political party in Kingdom of Croatia-Slavonia and later in Kingdom of Serbs, Croats and Slovenes and in the emigree.

-It was founded in 1861 by Ante Starčević and Eugen Kvaternik, two influential nationalist politicians who advocated for greater Croatian autonomy and later for the independence of the Croatian state.
+It was founded in 1861 by Ante Starčević and Eugen Kvaternik, two influential nationalist politicians who advocated for the Croatian state right, a greater Croatian autonomy and later for the independence of the Kingdom of Croatia.
 Moderate and hardline nationalist factions existed during the period and after Starčević's death, the party would embrace anti-Serb, anti-Yugoslav and Republicanist leadership.
 In 1929, the party was dissolved after the proclamation of the 6 January Dictatorship and soon after, some members joined the underground organization Ustaše which was led by Ante Pavelić.
 After the dissolution of Yugoslavia, numerous Croatian and Bosnian Croat political parties claim the lineage from the party itself.

-Kingdom of Croatia
+Ideology

+The Party of Rights advocated for the Croatian state and crown rights which stated that all Croatian crown lands of Croatia, Dalmatia, Slavonia and Bosnia - Herzegovina should be united.
+Their ideology was a blend of patriotism, conservativism, monarchism, distributism antiliberalism and Christian - social policy built on Catholic doctrine as well as personal liberties, freedom of speech and religion.

+The first official program of the Party of rights called the State-legal (državnopravni) was issued in 1894 by Ante Starčević and the leadership of the party at the building of the Starčević palace in Zagreb.
+It promoted unification of Croatian crown lands, monarchism, patriotism and personal freedom as well as freedom of the press: